NEWFOUNDLAND PONY CONSERVANCY CENTER

 The typical Newfoundland Pony:

-• Weighing between 400 and 800 pounds, and standing 11 hands to 14.2 hands, they have thick manes and very thick coats in the winter.
+• Weighs between 400 and 800 pounds, and stands 11 hands to 14.2 hands.
+They have thick manes and very thick coats in the winter.

 • Their characteristic low-set tails allow snow to shed more easily.